 Orion

-Orion mainly consists of supergiant stars, which are the largest and brightest stars.
-Three of these bright stars form a line called Orion’s Belt.
+Orion mainly consists of supergiant stars, the largest and brightest stars.
+Three of these shining stars form a line called Orion’s Belt.
 They lead to Sirius, which is the brightest star in the sky.
 Orion can be seen from both the Southern Sky and the Northern Hemisphere.
-From Greek mythology, Orion was a giant and a very good hunter.
-Zeus placed him among the stars after Orion’s death.
-Orion looks like he is defending himself from a nearby constellation, called “Taurus the bull”.
-Orion is holding a club or weapon in one hand and a lion pelt in the other.
-This constellation is visible throughout the world.

 Pegasus